King Charles III England Coast Path - North West

 Heading south, a combination of new and existing access takes you past Eskmeals MOD site, Tarn Point and Annaside, before a final 3 miles of new clifftop access past the bulk of Black Combe to Silecroft.

-At 32 miles (52km), this stretch brings the total length of National Trail in Cumbria to 70 miles: 54 miles (88km) between Allonby and Silecroft, and a further 16 miles (26km) around Walney Island – see below!
+At 32 miles (52km), this stretch, on opening in 2021, brought the total length of National Trail in Cumbria to 70 miles: 54 miles (88km) between Allonby and Silecroft, and a further 16 miles (26km) around Walney Island.

 Watch our brand new film showcasing this stretch of the England Coast Path!